Georgegriff/griffadev/src/posts/building-dynamic-static-sites/building-dynamic-static-sites.md

 Next up it fetches some extra metadata. `fetchMetaInfo` fetches things like view count and likes, this is another API call which we would be concerned about if this was client side, but since it's build time, who cares!
 Implementation available on [Github](https://github.com/Georgegriff/cgguitar-site/blob/178a8ae66a4b22f4566dfe579b748369abf0f297/src/_filters/youtube.js#L57).

-Finally i'm looping through all the data and returning an array of `videos` for each playlist and a flag `hasMore` if the playlist has more than then 20 items shown.
+Finally I'm looping through all the data and returning an array of `videos` for each playlist and a flag `hasMore` if the playlist has more than then 20 items shown.
 In my HTML when I see this flag I add an link out to YouTube to watch the full playlist.

-The above code a modified version of the original, where i'm doing a a few extra things you can checkout the full version on [Github](https://github.com/Georgegriff/cgguitar-site/blob/178a8ae66a4b22f4566dfe579b748369abf0f297/src/_filters/youtube.js#L6).
+The above code a modified version of the original, where I'm doing a a few extra things you can checkout the full version on [Github](https://github.com/Georgegriff/cgguitar-site/blob/178a8ae66a4b22f4566dfe579b748369abf0f297/src/_filters/youtube.js#L6).

 ## Progressive Enhancement